6

 Our son, Ethan at six months exhibits skin eczema that remains to this day

 Our second child, similarly, suffered from allergies that included fish and nuts.
-One evening when he was 3, we fed him tilapia for dinner.
+One evening when he was three, we fed him tilapia for dinner.
 Shortly after eating the fish he turned blue and could not breathe.
-We gave him Benadryl (we had no Epi-Pen for him then) and called the paramedics.
+We gave him Benadryl (we had no Epi-Pen then) and called the paramedics.

 The only foods they could safely eat with the exception of legumes and nuts were vegetables and fruits.